Skip to main content

 • National Matching Service (NMS) Number: 246211

-• Three internship positions were available for the 2022-2023 internship year.
-The UCC will be participating in the 2023 APPIC Match.
-Applicants may submit their applications using the AAPI Online applicant system.
-The Vanderbilt UCC training program National Matching Service (NMS) Number is: 246211
+• The UCC is also a member of the Association of the Counseling Center Training Agencies (ACCTA) and the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+As an APPIC member, the UCC participates in the APPIC Match process.
+Interested applicants may submit their applications using the AAPI Online applicant system.
+The Vanderbilt UCC training program National Matching Service (NMS) Number is: 246211.

 Program Disclosures